System Design Space

 medium

-A URL shortener looks simple on the surface, but underneath it is a case about an extremely hot read path, short-id generation, and cheap redirects at scale.
+A URL shortener has a simple outer interface, but underneath it is a case about a very hot read path, short-ID generation, and scaling the mapping store.

 For interviews and architecture discussions, it is valuable because it quickly reveals whether you can spot read-write asymmetry, identify the real bottleneck, and avoid premature complexity.